Soka Gakkai International

 WT: How has Mr. Ikeda's encouragement helped your Buddhist practice?

 Beal: He is the best example of what a human being can accomplish through chanting Nam-myoho-renge-kyo.
-He is the best example in modern times of how to be victorious with this practice.
+He is the best example in modern times of how to be victorious with this practice. related article Committed to Justice by Alvin Sykes Civil rights activist, Alvin Sykes says his practice and study of Buddhism strengthened his determination to fight for justice and deepened his belief in the power of dialogue.

 The role that President Ikeda has played in my life is like a constant guidepost, almost like a compass.
 As a young man, struggling to be successful in life and watching his example of perseverance and persistence and the incredible amount of energy he displays--that example is compelling.
 He has been the example for me of how to practice Buddhism today and win.